svilupp/PromptingTools.jl/README.md

 Getting started with PromptingTools.jl is as easy as importing the package and using the `@ai_str` macro for your questions.

 Note: You will need to set your OpenAI API key as an environment variable before using PromptingTools.jl (see the [Creating OpenAI API Key](#creating-openai-api-key) section below).

+Following the introduction of [Prepaid Billing](https://help.openai.com/en/articles/8264644-what-is-prepaid-billing), you'll need to buy some credits to get started ($5 minimum).
 For a quick start, simply set it via `ENV["OPENAI_API_KEY"] = "your-api-key"`

 Install PromptingTools: